 The LUMC has a longstanding tradition performing research into the role of the immune system in infectious diseases and transplantation as well as auto-immune diseases, such as rheumatoid arthritis and asthma.
 Notably, Professor Jon van Rood discovered in the 1950's the Human Leukocyte Antigen system (HLA) that plays a key role in the immune response to diseases and revealing the crossroad between human leukocyte antigens and transplantation.

-Focus on two major themes
+Focus on three major themes

 Auto-immunity and chronic inflammation